Chuck Hughes: Death

 Hughes had suffered an injury in an August 1971 preseason game against the Buffalo Bills and collapsed in the locker room.
 He was hospitalized, but doctors were unable to diagnose his condition, suspecting a spleen injury, and he was released from the hospital without fully recovering.
 Hughes, who suffered from what he believed to be acid reflux and other maladies for the remaining two months of his life, insisted on continuing to play, saying that the pain he was experiencing was "not that bad".

 On October 24, 1971, the Lions hosted the Chicago Bears at Tiger Stadium.
 Late in the fourth quarter, with Detroit trailing 28–23, the Lions were driving into Chicago territory and Hughes, who entered the game as an injury replacement, caught a pass from quarterback Greg Landry for 32 yards and a first down at the Bears' 37-yard line.

 Three plays later, Landry threw a pass that tight end Charlie Sanders dropped near the end zone.
 Hughes, a decoy on the play, ran back to the huddle with 1:02 left on the clock, but he suddenly dropped to the turf near the 20-yard line, clutching his chest.
 He collapsed near Bears linebacker Dick Butkus, who saw Hughes convulse violently on the field and frantically motioned to the sideline for medical assistance.

 Both teams' doctors and trainers, along with a physician attending the game, ran to Hughes to administer first aid.
 An ambulance transported Hughes to Henry Ford Hospital, and the game was played to its conclusion in front of a stunned, silent crowd, with the Bears emerging victorious.
-At 5:34 p.m., Hughes was pronounced dead at the age of 28 years.
+At 5:34 pm, Hughes was pronounced dead at the age of 28 years.

 A postmortem examination revealed that Hughes was suffering from undiagnosed and advanced arteriosclerosis (one of his coronary arteries was 75% blocked) and that he had a family history of heart disease.
 The direct cause of death was a coronary thrombosis that stopped the flow of blood to the heart, which caused a massive heart attack.

 Hughes was interred in San Antonio, Texas, and all 40 of his Lions teammates and head coach Joe Schmidt attended his funeral.
 A $10,000 trust fund was established for his two-year-old son by an insurance company.
 Hughes' widow filed a $21.5 million malpractice lawsuit against Henry Ford Hospital in 1972 for failing to diagnose his condition after the Bills game.
 The lawsuit was settled on October 3, 1974, for an undisclosed sum.
-He is currently the only player in the history of the NFL to die on the field during a game.
+As of 2025, he was the only player in the history of the NFL to die on the field during a game.